Claus1/unigui/README.md

 Unigui web version is included in this library.
 Unigui for mobile and native platforms are in another repos.

 ### High level - Screen ###
-The program directory has to contain a screens folder which contains all screens the Unigui has to show.
+The program directory has to contain a screens folder which contains all screens which Unigui has to show.

 Screen example tests/screens_hello/main.py
 ```